-On this page are details, and documents arising from workshops aimed at addressing key issues within the biological recording infrastructure.
+This section of the Archives contains details of, and documents arising from, workshops that aimed to address key issues within the biological recording infrastructure.

 17th November 2016: Data Flows workshop, NBN Conference